 MF: I was the one who came up with the Art Atom programme, for kids during the summer holiday.
 My target was not rich kids, but those in Tin Shui Wai, or those from schools that don’t pay much attention to arts.
 We teach music and visual arts; we ran for two years and it wasn’t very successful.
 Atom means explosion—the idea is that if there’re a lot of small atoms around the city, the kids will all explode one by one and more will be exposed to arts.
 It was developed as a sort of preliminary introduction to arts that would get you interested in it.

-The left brain is systematic, logical; but the right side’s your imagination.
 Art stimulates your brain—for instance, if you are asked to make a drawing, no two drawings are the same.
-If I keep asking you to do this, you’d be creative and take different directions because I didn’t give you restrictions.
+If I keep asking you to draw, you’d be creative and take different directions because I didn’t give you restrictions.
 This allows a child to explore completely without borders or limits, and it builds a good foundation.
 Without this foundation, the institution would make them only analytical and disciplined.

 It’d be great for kids growing up to just be able to keep this childlike spirit, but the problem is that we’re actively killing it.
 We aren’t born to be bound by rules, but systems, norms, and habits require them to follow the mainstream, and after following we become very sensible.
 We all know that art should not be sensible.
 That’s why governments and authoritarian countries are very scared of arts and artists.
 Once you’re in institutions—even art schools—it suppresses your spontaneity and intuition.
 You learn to be formal and theoretical.

 KC: Do you think students in Hong Kong these days have greater accessibility to art education, whether it’s through free events at ACO or other avenues?